 In this paper, we propose a method of estimating surface reflectance from aerial imagery by calibrating to a course-resolution, concurrent and collocated satellite image that has already been corrected for atmospheric and BRDF effects.
+Satellite programs such as MODIS, make such coarse-resolution surface reflectance products freely available.
+Unlike existing methods for correction of aerial images, the proposed method avoids the need to perform time consuming and complex atmospheric and BRDF corrections explicitly.
+It also avoids the need for placement of known reflectance targets or field spectral measurements which can be impractical and time-consuming in many instances.
 The technique was applied to a set of 2228 overlapping aerial images captured with an Intergraph DMC camera.
 A near-concurrent MODIS MCD43A4 image was used as the reflectance reference dataset.
 The resulting DMC mosaic was compared to a near-concurrent SPOT 5 reflectance image of the same area.